nanxstats/tinytopics/docs/articles/get-started.md

 !!! note

-    Most of the alignment and sorting steps only applies to simulations because we don't know the ground truth L and F for real datasets.
+    Most of the alignment and sorting steps only apply to simulations because we don't know the ground truth L and F for real datasets.

 ## Visualize results

-We can use a “Structure plot” to visualize and compare the the document-topic distributions.
+We can use a “Structure plot” to visualize and compare the document-topic distributions.

 ``` python